openscm/pymagicc/README.md

     cd pymagicc
     make venv
-    ./venv/bin/pip install -e .
+    ./venv/bin/pip install --editable .
     ./venv/bin/jupyter-notebook notebooks/Example.ipynb

 ## Development

-For local development run
+For local development, install dependencies and an editable version of Pymagicc from a clone or download of the Pymagicc repository with

     make venv
     ./venv/bin/pip install --editable .

-inside of a clone or download of the Pymagicc repository to install dependencies and an editable version of Pymagicc.

 To run the tests run